ovidiuchis/invpdfgenerator/readme.md

 A simple and clean web application to generate PDF documents (invoices, quotes, or customer offers) with a custom header and a dynamic table loaded from a JSON API.

+👉 The initial build was a two hour exercise using [VSCode](https://code.visualstudio.com/) and [Copilot Chat](https://code.visualstudio.com/docs/copilot/getting-started-chat)

 ## ✨ Features

-- Create professional PDF documents in your browser
+- Create PDF documents in your browser
 - Customizable header with:
   - Logo (via file upload or URL)
   - Title (entered manually)